 McGill’s Co-Curricular Record (CCR) is a document that recognizes a student's involvement in learning opportunities outside the classroom.
 Any student currently registered at McGill can sign in to myInvolvement with McGill credentials to view, customize, and print their CCR.
+Students can also request an official CCR be sent to a potential employer or educational institution.
 The CCR can be a useful addition to your CV/resume or graduate/professional school applications.
 Use it to showcase your achievements!

 How can students benefit from using the CCR?

 There are so many ways that students can benefit from using their CCR.
 Here are some of our top suggestions:

 1) How to Build and Leverage Your Co-Curricular Record for Grad School, the Work Force, and Beyond!